w3tecch/typeorm-seeding/README.md

 ### `useRefreshDatabase`

-Connects to the database, drop it and recreates the schema.
+Connects to the database, drops it and recreates the schema.

 ```typescript
 useRefreshDatabase(options: ConfigureOption = {}): Promise<Connection>